Changing a Job in Workday

 **For Data Changes, this sub-process is skipped.
 Proceed to Assigning Costing Allocations to continue the overall Job Change process.
 If the organization assignments do need to be changed, initiate a standalone Change Organization Assignments business process after the data change process completes.

-i.
-A position's organization assignments must match the organization assignments of the supervisory organization in which the position sits for the Entity, Cost Center, and Purpose segments.
-Attempting to change these values will cause an error, preventing submission.
+1. A position's organization assignments must match the organization assignments of the supervisory organization in which the position sits for the Entity, Cost Center, Purpose, Program, Fund, Activity, and Site segments.
+These values SHOULD NOT be changed.
+Specifically, editing the Entity, Cost Center and/or Purpose values will result in an error and prevent submission.

 Back to Top